WebOfTrustInfo/verifiable-news/brainstorming.md

 `[claim id="http://www.remoteclaim.com/claims/ebfeb1f712ebc6f1c276e12ec21"]`

-### Modifying the Authoring of Posts so that Users can Add and Remove Dependencies to Local and Remote Claims
+### Modifying the Authoring of Posts
-Another way to attach posts and claims is to add form elements on the post-authoring pages for adding and removing attached local and remote claims.
+Another way to attach posts and claims is to add form elements on the post-authoring webpages to attach and detach local and remote claims.

 ### Dependencies
 Factual claims can be used or referenced from articles and have dependency relationships with article objects.
 News articles depend on other articles and, pertinent to this discussion, news articles depend on facts.